 “The student leadership was smart: They seized on the issue of corruption, not economic or political conservatism, as their focus.
 This was something that ordinary people could also latch onto.
 The students could cloak themselves in the legitimate, patriotic mourning of a fallen Party leader, and could build the momentum without the Party leadership being able to do anything about it. …

 it’s important, I think, to understand the almost absurdly unlikely convergence of factors that made protests of this size at all possible.
 They were, many who have studied the protests would concur, all out of proportion to the size of the initial grievance.
 The tinder was damp, and yet it caught fire.”

-The “National Endowment for Democracy” had been funding the student protestors since at least 1985, fanning the flames of the most extremist anti-government sentiments, and set up radio stations to disseminate anti-socialist and liberal capitalist propaganda (no accident that the center piece of the protests was a replica of the Statue of Liberty).
+The “National Endowment for Democracy” set up radio stations and published newspapers in Beijing, propagandising the students with anti-communist and pro-neo-liberalism content during the 10 years prior, and had been funding the student protestors since at least 1985, fanning the flames of the most extremist anti-government sentiments, and set up radio stations to disseminate anti-socialist and liberal capitalist propaganda (no accident that the center piece of the protests was a replica of the Statue of Liberty).
 It was the tried and true formula that had been deployed countless times during the 20th Century against disobedient states, most recently in Syria, Libya, Venezuela, etc.: fan the flames of uprisings, derail them, and use the ensuing chaos to destabilise, create chaos, and topple governments resistant to Western hegemony.